 Although Google reviews are obviously highly important, other review sites such as Yelp and Facebook are also important.
 Not only do search algorithms take these reviews and ratings into account, but your potential customers may also be searching via those sites.
 Making sure that you have a variety of reviews across any relevant review site should be of utmost importance.
 Having 50 reviews on Google doesn’t mean much when the potential customer is looking on Yelp or Facebook.

-Pozative allows business owners to automatically send customized review requests to customers after receiving a product or service.
-This increases your chances of receiving customer reviews and allows you to decide which review sites to target, allowing you to make sure you are getting reviews on a broad range of sites.
+Pozative allows practice owners to automatically send customized review requests to patients after receiving a product or service.
+This increases your chances of receiving patient reviews and allows you to decide which review sites to target, allowing you to make sure you are getting reviews on a broad range of sites.
 Ready to get Pozative?
 Sign up today; it’s free!